hyperblast/beefweb/docs/building.md

-## Building instruction
+## Building instructions

 Beefweb has two distinctive parts: server plugin (backend) and web user interface (frontend).

 Server plugin is built using `cmake` and web interface is built using `webpack`.

-`webpack` is fully integrated into CMake build process, but could be run manually if only want to work frontend only.
+`webpack` is fully integrated into CMake build process, but could be run manually if only want to work on frontend only.

 Additionally building frontend requires `node` runtime and `yarn` package manager.
 Those should be available in `PATH`.